What is a Stem Cell?

 The type of stem cell donor determines the type of transplant.
 The two main types of stem cell transplants include:

 This procedure uses stem cells from your own body, usually from your blood.
+We can also use bone marrow from your hip bones.

 A donor provides the stem cells for this type of transplant.
 Donors can be related or unrelated.
 Either way, we have to perform tests to make sure the donor's immune system is compatible with yours.